 Course reserve books and materials may be placed on limited loan/reserve at the request of the faculty.
 You may find out what materials are on reserve by contacting the circulation desk at the library.
-All reserve materials are located at the circulation desk and may be checked out for use only within the library.
+All reserve materials are located at the circulation desk and may be checked out for brief use.
+It is recommended but not required that students use course reserves within the library.
 A Lynn University ID card is required to borrow reserve materials.
-All course reserve materials may be used for 3 hours in library.
+All course reserve materials may be checked out for 3 hours.

 If materials are not returned after they are two weeks overdue, they are considered lost.
 Lost or damaged book charges are $50 or purchase replacement copy.
 The charge for lost CDs or DVD is $40 or purchase replacement copy.
 Course grades and transcripts may be withheld until all charges due are paid or materials are replaced.